leo-capvano/yoagent_bot/docs/SET_UP_INFRA.md

 - Destroy any existing infrastructure (if necessary).
 - Deploy the new infrastructure.
 - Generate a **terraform_output.json** file, which will be used in the next step.

+While applying Terraform code the script will prompt for an "admin user" that will be automatically registered as whitelisted user of the bot:
+- you will need to enter a valid Telegram user ID
+- you can retrieve you Telegram user ID using another bot named @userinfobot (just /start it and it will display your user ID)

 ### **2. Register the Webhook with Telegram**
 Run the provided Python script to register the webhook: